Time

 Rachid, who comes from Telouet, a mountain village in the High Atlas

 with a colonial history, was invited to Maribor as part of this.
-He wanted
+He

 to make a statement about the European Union and his economic situation

-in a performance, and at the same time, introduce goods from his cultural
+in a performance, and at the same time, introduce goods from his

 area into Europe to sell.
-The invitation was issued, and the organisation
+The invitation was issued, and the

 required time and effort.
 Nevertheless, Rachid was not able to enter,